TarikBugraAy/react-chat-app/README.md

 # TBA Chat Application
+#There is problem in the build in this version.
 This project is created using [JavaScript Mastery youtube channel's tutorial](https://youtu.be/jcOKU9f86XE?si=oqZ9Dkm3-4Lt9Df7).
 It is a simple chat application created using React.js and the Chat Engine API.
 Users can use it like any other chat application.

 ## Installation